Bee-collection team has meetings in Sweden over 'misunderstanding'

 There was concern that the scheme could make the bombus subterraneus species extinct in Sweden.

-The RSPB, one of the organisers of the scheme, said a "breakdown in communication" had caused the concern.'Not aware'
+The RSPB, one of the organisers of the scheme, said a "breakdown in communication" had caused the concern.

 The queen bees are being collected in Sweden to re-introduce a short-haired bumblebee species in Great Britain.